Aumnescio/Karelia-agile-dev-blog-2022/blog.md

 Halfway through the sprint, things were already progressing well and we were approaching the DoD.

+On Friday, the 9th, I mostly finished the menu functionality.
+On Saturday, with Panu, we cleaned up the remaining Scrum Checklist tasks.
+Some of the checklist tasks did feel quite out-of-place, but we tried our best to prove our activity by linking to things we had written and to the Azure DevOps task backlogs.

 We also held the scrum meetings and weekly teacher meeting on time this week.